General Introduction to Ocean Accounts

 System of National Accounts (SNA)

 The System of National Accounts (SNA)[5:2] provides the foundational structure for measuring economic activity.
-The 2025 SNA, adopted by the United Nations Statistical Commission in March 2025, represents a significant advance over the 2008 SNA[21] in its treatment of environmental and sustainability dimensions.
-Notably, the 2025 SNA now treats the depletion of natural resources as a cost of production alongside depreciation, giving more emphasis to net income measures such as Net Domestic Product (NDP) as the conceptually preferred measure of economic growth (Annex 4, para A4.59).
-The 2025 SNA also formally defines natural capital, introduces new chapters on wellbeing and sustainability measurement (Chapters 34-35), and explicitly identifies ocean accounting as an application of its thematic accounting framework (para 35.63)[6:3].
+Countries already compile national accounts using the SNA, so building ocean accounts on this foundation means the results can be directly compared with existing economic statistics.
+The 2025 SNA, adopted by the United Nations Statistical Commission in March 2025, represents a significant advance over the 2008 SNA[22] in its treatment of environmental and sustainability dimensions.
+Notably, the 2025 SNA now treats the depletion of natural resources as a cost of production alongside depreciation -- which means that a country depleting its fish stocks will see this reflected in its net income measures, giving a more honest picture of economic performance.
+The 2025 SNA gives more emphasis to net income measures such as Net Domestic Product (NDP) as the conceptually preferred measure of economic growth (Annex 4, para A4.59).
+It also formally defines natural capital, introduces new chapters on wellbeing and sustainability measurement (Chapters 34-35), and explicitly identifies ocean accounting as an application of its thematic accounting framework (para 35.63)[6:8].

 System of Environmental-Economic Accounting (SEEA)

-The System of Environmental-Economic Accounting (SEEA) includes two complementary standards: the SEEA Central Framework (SEEA-CF)[7:4] and SEEA Ecosystem Accounting (SEEA-EA)[8:4].
+The System of Environmental-Economic Accounting (SEEA) includes two complementary standards: the SEEA Central Framework (SEEA-CF)[7:5] and SEEA Ecosystem Accounting (SEEA-EA)[8:6].
 SEEA-CF provides methodology for measuring individual environmental assets (e.g., fish stocks, minerals) and their flows into the economy, structured through Physical Supply and Use Tables and asset accounts.
 SEEA-EA focuses on ecosystem accounting, including ecosystem extent, condition, and services.
-Ocean Accounts adapt these approaches specifically for the marine domain, addressing challenges such as three-dimensional ecosystem delineation and fluid boundaries[22].
+Ocean Accounts adapt these approaches specifically for the marine domain, addressing challenges such as three-dimensional ecosystem delineation and fluid boundaries[23].
+In practice, this means a country that has already implemented SEEA for terrestrial ecosystems can extend the same methodological approach to its marine and coastal areas.

 Ocean Economy Satellite Accounts